-This year, our conference will focus on the future.
-This theme will be supported by our six conference strands.
-Each strand will contain a mix of plenary sessions, panel discussions, debates, seminars and workshops to provide insights and learning in the areas of most interest and importance to you.
+This year, our conference focused on the future.
+This theme was be supported by our six conference strands.
+Each strand contained a mix of plenary sessions, panel discussions, debates, seminars and workshops to provide insights and learning in the areas of most interest and importance to delegates.

 |Digital, technology and innovation – Supported by NHS Digital

 To transform the way services are delivered and care is experienced, we must learn how to harness the potential of digital and tech innovations.
-From AI to genomics and from digital developments to clinical breakthroughs, this strand will focus on how we shape a cutting-edge health and care system.
+From AI to genomics and from digital developments to clinical breakthroughs, this strand focused on how we shape a cutting-edge health and care system.

 |Finance, productivity and efficiency – Supported by Newton